tiffanyadu/100-days-of-code-2/log.md

 * Reviewed and tested the differences between JSX and HTML

 **Thoughts:** I really appreciate how Stephen Grider is able to explain everything so thoroughly, yet in a manner that's easy to understand.
 Didn't make a lot of progress in terms of building, but I do feel like I got a solid understanding of JSX and some of the syntax so far.

+### Day 61: February 10, 2019

+**Today's Progress:** Finished section 2 of the Modern React with Redux course by Stephen Grider on Udemy.
+My progress:
+* Reviewed the values that cannot be displayed as text in JSX
+* Created a brand new app to learn about components and create a list of comments
+* Learned about and imported new libraries, Semantic UI and FakerJS
+* Learned how to create, export, and import reusable components

+**Thoughts:** Feeling pretty good so far - everything is making more sense than when I was learning via freeCodeCamp.
+I'm also quite excited about learning how to make reusable, configurable components, so I can't wait to continue this tomorrow and learn about props!